nori-dot-eco/contracts/docs/Market.md

 Releases a removal from the market.

-@dev
+<i>This function is called by the Removal contract when releasing removals.

 ##### Requirements:

 - Can only be used when this contract is not paused.
-- The caller must be the Removal contract.
+- The caller must be the Removal contract.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |